Treatment for allergies

 When at all possible, avoid the allergens by not being near them.
 If you are allergic to dogs or cats, then you should avoid homes where animals live.
 If you are allergic to dust, you should consider hiring a cleaning company to help you with your chores.
 If you have food allergies, read labels and ask before you eat foods.

 We consider several types of pharmaceutical drugs as medicines for allergies available both over-the-counter and by prescription to help ease and treat symptoms of allergies.
 Listed below are effective medicines for allergies:

 - Antihistamines: This allergy medicine helps reduce the effect of allergens in your body.

 - Decongestants: This is another allergy medicine that reduces and relieves congestion in the nose and bronchial tubes.

 - Nasal Sprays: This allergy medicine helps decrease nasal secretion in reaction to allergens.

 However, some of these medicines for allergies can cause side effects like drowsiness.
 Other treatment options available are allergy shots and natural remedies.
-Natural remedies for allergies have been proven to be more effective in treating allergies with no side effects and are also known to be one of the best allergy treatments.
+Natural remedies for allergies have been proven to be more effective with no side effects and are also known to be some of the best allergy treatments.